mrkkrp/arch-workstation/README.md

 # ping 8.8.8.8
 ```

-If there is no internet connection, get it (start `dhcpcd.service`)!
-Edit
+If there is no internet connection, get it (start/restart `dhcpcd.service`)!
-`/etc/pacman.d/mirrorlist` and pull up nearest server.
-Then refresh package
+Edit `/etc/pacman.d/mirrorlist` and pull up nearest server.
+Then refresh
-databases and install basic packages:
+package databases and install basic packages:

 ```
 # pacman -Syy
 # pacstrap /mnt base{,-devel}
 ```

+If you any noise about “unknown trust”, try:

+* Update the unknown keys, i.e. `pacman-key --refresh-keys`.
+* Manually upgrade `archlinux-keyring`, i.e. `pacman -S archlinux-keyring`.

 ## File system table